Pino Presti

 Presti was very young when he first entered the music business.
-He started as a bass guitar player, than gradually began as an arranger, composer, orchestra conductor, and producer.
-Among his collaborations in different genres of music like jazz, pop, funk, soul, and Latin music are Mina (the most famous Italian pop singer), Gerry Mulligan, Ástor Piazzolla (with whom he has performed on 24 recordings as a sideman, including the well known composition Libertango), Quincy Jones, Wilson Pickett, Shirley Bassey, Franco Cerri, Maynard Ferguson, Stéphane Grappelli, Severino Gazzelloni, Aldemaro Romero, and Tullio De Piscopo among others.
+He started as a bass guitar player, and then gradually began as an arranger, composer, orchestra conductor, and producer.
+Among his collaborations in different genres of music like jazz, pop, funk, soul, and Latin music are Mina (the most famous Italian pop singer), Gerry Mulligan, Ástor Piazzolla (with whom he has performed on 24 recordings as a sideman, including the well-known composition Libertango), Quincy Jones, Wilson Pickett, Shirley Bassey, Franco Cerri, Maynard Ferguson, Stéphane Grappelli, Severino Gazzelloni, Aldemaro Romero, and Tullio De Piscopo among others.

 Early life

-Son of an accomplished violinist, Arturo Prestipino Giarritta, Presti began studying piano and music theory at the age of 6.
-When he was 17, he started his career performing as vocalist and bass guitarist in clubs as well as working in recording studios as an instrumentalist.
+Son of an accomplished violinist, Arturo Prestipino Giarritta, Presti began studying piano and music theory at the age of six.
+When he was 17, he started his career performing as a vocalist and bass guitarist in clubs as well as working in recording studios as an instrumentalist.

-Although he had a contract with Durium of Milano as a singer, he decided to concentrate only on performing music.
+Although he had a contract with Durium of Milan as a singer, he decided to concentrate only on performing music.
 He recorded hundreds of songs with major Italian artists such as Mina, Giorgio Gaber, Ornella Vanoni, Gino Paoli, Bruno Lauzi, Fabrizio De André, Sergio Endrigo, Mia Martini, Franco Battiato, Adriano Celentano, Milva, Pino Donaggio, Gigliola Cinquetti, Caterina Caselli, Bobby Solo, Fausto Leali, Michele, Ivan Graziani, Loredana Bertè and many others.